gluster/glusterdocs/Upgrade-Guide/op_version.md

 ###op-version
 op-version is the operating version of the Gluster which is running.

-After Gluster upgrade, it is important that op-version is updated in all peers to avoid any compatibility issues.
+After Gluster upgrade, it is advisable to have op-version updated.

 ###Updating op-version

-Once Gluster is upgraded, ensure that the op-version is also updated.
+Current op-version can be queried as below:

     [root@~]#gluster volume get  <volume name> cluster.op-version

-If this is not done automatically set op-version as below.
+op-version can be updated as below.
 For example, after upgrading to glusterfs-3.7.1, set op-version as:

     [root@~]#gluster volume set all cluster.op-version 30701

+Note:
+This is not mandatory, but advisable to have updated op-version if you wants to make use of latest features in the updated gluster.

 ### Understanding op-version